Open Call 2026

 • Phase 2: The jury will convene to collectively discuss and finalize the selection of award recipients from the applications that advance to this stage.

-The selection will be conducted by an independent jury to ensure fairness and integrity in the award process.
 The jury will assess applications based on the following criteria:

-Applications demonstrating excellence through strong submitted work will highlight creativity, technical skill, and overall artistic vision.
+• Artistic Merit: Applications demonstrating excellence through strong submitted work will highlight creativity, technical skill, and overall artistic vision.

-A competitive application will present clear and compelling statements that provide insights into the artist’s practice and motivations, complementing the submitted work.
+• Clarity and Cohesiveness: A competitive application will present clear and compelling statements that provide insights into the artist’s practice and motivations, complementing the submitted work.

-Applications should showcase innovative methods and concepts that distinguish their work within the discipline, including the quality of execution and the impact of the overall presentation.
+• Originality and Innovation: Applications should showcase innovative methods and concepts that distinguish their work within the discipline, including the quality of execution and the impact of the overall presentation.

 2025 Selection Committee